PLOS/ambraproject/Getting-Started-Guide.md

 # Introduction

-This Quickstart guide provides instructions for setting up a new instance of the Ambra stack.
+This guide provides basic instructions for setting up a new instance of the Ambra stack.

-These instructions are targeted at Linux and iOS systems.
-We have not tried to install it in Windows environments.
+These instructions are targeted at Linux and MacOS systems.
+It has not been tested in Windows environments.

 # Table of Contents: